The Best Frozen Tamales at the Grocery Store

 https://sporked.com/article/best-frozen-tamales/

 When I set out to find the best frozen tamales, I’ll be honest: I wasn’t expecting a lot.
-In this taste test I learned that many frozen tamales are about as stodgy and bland as you’d expect, but a precious few cook up fluffy and savory and bursting with rich masa flavor after a quick nuke in the microwave.
+In two separate taste tests, I did try some frozen and shelf-stable tamales that were as stodgy and bland as you’d expect, but a precious few kept me coming back for bite after bite of fluffy masa and filling..

 When I lived in Chicago, one of my favorite activities was hanging out at the local bowling alley (I was part of a media league and, no, I was not good) and waiting for the tamalero to come around with this little Playmate cooler full of hot, foil-wrapped tamales.
 Truly, a man shouting “Tamales, tamales, tamales!” might still be one of my favorite sounds.
 I’d always get a couple of green chile and cheese tamales and then greedily eat them with my filthy bowling hands.
 The pre-pandemic world was so carefree!

-I didn’t expect any of the frozen tamales we picked up at the grocery store—even the best grocery store tamales—to compete with that experience, but three came close.
+I didn’t expect any of the frozen tamales we picked up at the grocery store—even the best grocery store tamales—to compete with that experience, but a few came close.
 We wanted fluffy, flavorful masa and an ample amount of filling.
-I cooked all of these in the microwave (as instructed) and I was stunned by how well some of these microwave tamales turned out.
+I cooked most of these in the microwave, but some of them are WAY better if you make them in a steamer on the stovetop—trust me, I found some pork tamales that are well worth the extra effort.
 Now bust out the good hot sauce and let’s talk tamales.

 el monterey beef tamales